-The inherent complexity and uncertainty of biotechnology makes developing and validating bioprocesses for manufacturing proteins and biopharmaceuticals very difficult.
-Understanding and using FDA's new Process Validation Guideline is critical to establishing and maintaining control of complex processes, as well as achieving regulatory approval of new products.
+The inherent complexity and uncertainty of biotechnology make developing and validating bioprocesses for manufacturing proteins and biopharmaceuticals very difficult.
+Understanding and using FDA's Process Validation Guideline is critical to establishing and maintaining control of complex processes, as well as achieving regulatory approval of new products.

-Topics include a comprehensive strategy to process validation; a review of important biotechnology manufacturing processes, and the regulatory requirements for their validation.
+- Review of important biotechnology manufacturing processes, and the regulatory requirements for their validation

 - The evolving definition of Process Validation

 - Quality of Information and its significance

 - Attributes and parameters

 - Quality by Design (QbD) concepts and their application